whamtet/simpleui/README.md

 * `^:lower` Lower-case string
 * `^:trim` Trimmed string
 * `^:boolean` True when argument = "true" or "on" (for checkboxes).

-### defcomponent

-Nested calls to `defendpoint` must also be `defendpoint` to macroexpand correctly.
-If you do not wish to expose intermediate functions as endpoints use `defcomponent` instead.

 ### handling nested data